rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 ##### Update object headers

-You can update certain HTTP headers that correspond to an object by performing an **POST** operation to the object path with the updated header.
+You can update certain HTTP headers that correspond to an object by performing a **POST** operation to the object path with the updated header.
 This function is most useful for correcting an incorrectly set `Content-Type` header.
 Other headers that you can set include the `CORS` and `Content-Disposition` headers.